djcoyne/CournotMergerSimulation/README.md

           Describes production for the firm by market

         merge(self, partner)
-          returns: cfirm object
+          returns: firm object

-          Merges self with partner by combining names and summing quantities by market
+          Creates a new firm by merging self with partner (combines names and sums production quantities by market)

 sample.py - Contains an imaginary merger of avocado retailers that compete in 3 geographic markets.
 Demonstrates how a user-made  script can use the CournotMerge program